MonolithProjects/docker-systemd-centos7/README.md

 <a href="https://hub.docker.com/repository/docker/monolithprojects/systemd-centos7"><img src="https://img.shields.io/docker/pulls/monolithprojects/systemd-centos7"/></a>
 <a href="https://hub.docker.com/repository/docker/monolithprojects/systemd-centos7"><img src="https://img.shields.io/docker/cloud/automated/monolithprojects/systemd-centos7?maxAge=2592000"/></a>

-CentOS7 docker image with enabled systemd.
-I am using it with Molecule for Ansible role testing.
+Docker image with centos7 and enabled systemd.
+Image contains also `ansible` user (UID/GID 1000) with NOPASSWD:ALL sudo rights.
+This docker image is ment to be used for development purpose.
+I do not recomend to use it in production.

 ## Tags

-  - `latest`: Latest version of the image
-  - `7.7.1908`: CentOS 7.7.1908
-  - `7.6.1810`: CentOS 7.6.1810
+- `latest`
+- `<monthly build timestamp>` for the list of the tags see the [Docker Hub](https://hub.docker.com/repository/docker/monolithprojects/systemd-centos7/tags?page=1)

 ## How-to